KUDL: Format adjustment

-Closure

 In May 2009, Program Director Curtiss Johnson posted a notice on KWOD's homepage announcing that the station would be shutting down on May 22.
 Citing economic difficulties as the primary reason for the shutdown, Johnson assured that the decision was local and not made by the owner corporation Entercom.
 At the time of the closure, the on-air staff consisted of Andy Hawk, Andy Sims, Rubin, Mike D "Dezego", and Laith the Intern.

-The format change would leave Sacramento without a modern rock/alternative format station until March 3, 2010, when sister station KSSJ flipped from smooth jazz to a gold-based Alternative rock format, branded as "Radio 94.7."
+The format change would leave Sacramento without a modern rock/alternative format station until March 3, 2010, when sister station KSSJ flipped from smooth jazz to a gold-based Alternative rock format, branded as "Radio 94-7."

 Just before 9 a.m. on May 22, 2009, after playing Green Day's "21 Guns" and "Short Skirt/Long Jacket" by Sacramento band Cake, KWOD signed off.

-KBZC
+'90s hits: 2009-2011

 At approximately 9 a.m. on May 22, 2009, the station became "106.5 The Buzz - Totally 90s", playing music exclusively from the 1990s, and using the call letters KBZC.
 The first song of the new "Buzz" format was Summertime by DJ Jazzy Jeff & the Fresh Prince.
 It was the first terrestrial all-1990s radio station, and the third all-1990s radio station after XM's '90s on 9 (now also on Sirius 9 since November 12, 2008) and the short-lived I-90 channel on Sirius from 2002.

 KBZC advertised itself as playing "'90s and More", meaning that in addition to 1990s hits, they include some classics from previous decades in their playlists.
 It also aired pre-recorded short sayings with phrases and product references from the 1990s.
 In addition, the Snapple lady responded to questions submitted on the website.
 It was also reported in the Orange County Register in June 2009 that Jamie White would do a morning show starting on June 11, 2009.
 White would leave the station on April 22, 2011.

+Rhythmic hits: 2011

 On September 2, 2011, at 5 p.m., after playing "I Wish" by Skee-Lo, KBZC dropped the All-'90s format and shifted to Rhythmic Adult Contemporary, retaining the "Buzz" moniker, but added a new slogan: "Feel Good Music."
 The first song under the relaunch was "Don't Stop The Music" by Rihanna.
 The station faced competition from the market's already established Rhythmic AC, KHYL, and featured a playlist that consisted of Rhythmic Pop currents and recurrents.
 The sudden flip came after it saw a decline in both its listener base and ratings, as well as an ill-fated attempt to expand its library to include music from the late 1980s and early 2000s.